-- If temperatures remain warm both day and night, (at least 50F.), the plants should be able to handle the sun all day and stay out at night after about 7 days, Keep an eye out that the soil doesn't dry in their small pots and bake the plants if the weather should suddenly turn warmer.
+- If temperatures remain warm both day and night (at least 50 degrees), the plants should be able to handle the sun all day and stay out at night after about seven days.
+Make sure the soil doesn't dry in their small pots and bake the plants if the weather should suddenly turn warmer.

-Place The Plants in a Cold Frame
+Place Plants in a Cold Frame

-- Be sure the temperature in the cold frame does not go much below 50F. or above 80F.
-While they are in this warm, sheltered environment, be sure to check the soil daily, to see if the plants need water.
+- Be sure the temperature in the cold frame does not go much below 50 degrees or above 80 degrees.
+While they are in this warm, sheltered environment, be sure to check the soil daily to see if the plants need water.

-- Close the cover and resume heating at night, if temperatures dip below about 40F.
+- Close the cover and resume heating at night if temperatures dip below about 40 degrees.

-Withholding Water for a Short Period of Time
+Withhold Water for a Short Period of Time

-- Starting about 2 weeks before your transplant date, stop watering your seedlings until they start to wilt.
+- Starting about two weeks before your transplant date, stop watering your seedlings until they start to wilt.
 Watch closely.
 You do not want to leave them dry and wilting for a prolonged period of time.
 There is not much soil in a seedling pot, so it should not take long for the soil to dry out and the plants to wilt.

-- Once they start to wilt, you can water them again, and then wait for them to wilt again.
+- Once they start to wilt, you can water them and then wait for them to wilt again.

-- If you opt to gradually expose your plants to longer periods of time outdoors, the moving in and out process can be made easier by putting your plants on a wagon or wheelbarrow and simply wheel them into the garage for the night.
+- If you opt to gradually expose your plants to longer periods of time outdoors, the moving in and out process can be made easier by putting your plants on a wagon or wheelbarrow and simply wheeling them into the garage for the night.